-This Policy includes EYFS, the Junior School and Senior School, including Boarders
+This Policy includes EYFS, Infant & Junior School

 Moorland School expects all members of the School community to treat each other with courtesy, respect and mutual tolerance.
-Everyone has the right to be safe and secure, whether at school or elsewhere and to be protected when vulnerable, so thatall may flourish without fear of unfair treatment or harassment.
+Everyone has the right to be safe and secure, whether at school or elsewhere and to be protected when vulnerable, so that all may flourish without fear of unfair treatment or harassment.
 We expect our pupils to treat members of staff with courtesy and co-operation so they can learn in a relaxed, but orderly atmosphere.
 All pupils should care for and support each other.